Bielefeld University

 Bielefeld University (Universität Bielefeld) is a public university in Bielefeld, Germany.
 Founded in 1969, it is one of the country's newer universities, and considers itself a "reform" university, following a different style of organization and teaching than the established universities.
 In particular, the university aims to "re-establish the unity between research and teaching", and so all its faculty teach courses in their area of research.
 The university also stresses a focus on interdisciplinary research, helped by the architecture, which encloses all faculties in one great structure.
-It is among the first of the German universities to switch some faculties (e.g. biology) to Bachelor/Master-degrees as part of the Bologna process.
+It is among the first of the German universities to switch some faculties (e.g. biology) to bachelor's/master's degrees as part of the Bologna process.

 Bielefeld University has started an extensive multi-phase modernisation project, which is to be completed by 2025.
 A total investment of more than 1 billion euros has been planned for this undertaking.

 Campus

 The university is located in the west of Bielefeld next to the Teutoburg Forest.
 The main building, which houses all the faculties and institutes, as well as the large library, is a functional concrete structure, typical of the 1960s.
-The main building with 154,000m² alone is one of the largest structures in Europe.
+The main building with 154,000 m2 alone is one of the largest structures in Europe.

 Intercity trains running between Cologne/Bonn and Berlin stop regularly at Bielefeld, and the university can be accessed via city tram (Line 4) in about 10 minutes from the city center—or in about 15 minutes by car.
 The nearest airport, Paderborn/Lippstadt, is about 50 kilometres southeast of Bielefeld.